rogerhyam/audiowand/README.md

   * `cordova create glasshouses uk.org.rbge.hyam.audiowand.glasshouses Glasshouses`

     this will create a `glasshouses` directory at your current location.
-* Add the media plugin and others - the file plugin will be auto added
+* Add the media plugin and others (`cordova plugin add <name>`) - the file plugin will be auto added

-  *  com.cordova.background-audio 1.0.0 "background-audio"
+  *  cordova-plugin-background-audio 1.0.0 "background-audio"
   *  cordova-plugin-device 1.0.1 "Device"
   *  cordova-plugin-file 3.0.0 "File"
   *  cordova-plugin-geolocation 1.0.1 "Geolocation"